avito-tech/alert-autoconf/README.md

 This Utility uses a configuration file (alert.yaml), and automatically creates triggers and alerts.

-### Docker run: Triggers/Notifications create/edit/del
+### Docker run: Apply create/change/delete commands for Triggers and Notifications

 You need to be in the directory with the configuration file "./alerts.yaml"